Whoaa512/starred/README.md

 ## Nim

-- [jschlatow/taskopen](https://github.com/jschlatow/taskopen) - Tool for taking notes and open urls with taskwarrior
+- [jschlatow/taskopen](https://github.com/jschlatow/taskopen) - Tool for taking notes and open urls with taskwarrior (mirror of https://codeberg.org/jschlatow/taskopen)
 - [nim-lang/Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
 It combines successful concepts from mature languages like Python, Ada and Modula.
 Its design focuses on efficiency, expressiveness, an

 ## Nix